 Something that's often overlooked is the brake fluid.
 Your manufacturer has a recommended schedule for evacuating the old brake fluid, cleaning the system and refilling it with fresh brake fluid.
 This is really important to brake performance.

 So here's the bottom line: if you suspect, inspect.
-If you notice any of these warning signs, have your brakes inspected at Affordable Transmissions in MINNEAPOLIS.
+If you notice any of these warning signs, have your brakes inspected at Affordable Transmissions in Brooklyn Park.
 Your service advisor can help you make the repair decision that's right for you.